-Preserving wildlife and its habitat by educating youth about the importance of conservation.
+Preserving wildlife and its habitat by providing and facilitating conservation education.

 The Jack Creek Preserve Foundation promotes wildlife conservation and outdoor education to inspire a personal connection and commitment to nature.